 1) shall include a <pin-id> element set to the identity of the involved PIN;

-2) shall include a <requesting-pine-id> element set to the identity of the PEAE-C;
+2) shall include a <requesting-pine-id> element set to the identity of the PEAE-C; and

-3) shall include a <service-type> element set to the type of the requesting new service(s).
-More than one new service can be included;

-4) shall include a <service-id> element set to the identity of the requesting new service(s); and
+3) shall include a <list-of-services> element set to the list of information on the service.
+More than one service can be included.
+Each entry of the list (i.e. for each service) shall include a service identifier and may include a service type, a service description, and a time duration indicating the availability period of service.

-5) shall include a <service-description> element set to human readable description of the service.